mdsunbeam/digit_recognizer/README.md

 # digit_recognizer

-Implementation and template of CNN and ViT for computer vision tasks.
+Implementation of CNN and ViT for handwritten digit classification and template for computer vision tasks.